QuantEcon/lecture-python.myst/lectures/prob_matrix.md

 **Discrete marginal distribution**

-TOM -- REWRITE OR MAYBE DROP PARTS OF

-If no copula function is given, there could be more than one copulings for two given mariginal distributions.
+As mentioned above,  for two given marginal distributions there can be more than one coupling.

 For example, consider two  random variables $X, Y$ with distributions